-Summary: Successful implementation of Asset Management (AM) principles is key to an organisation's ability to realise maximum value from its assets.
+Successful implementation of Asset Management (AM) principles is key to a rail organisation's ability to realise maximum value from its assets.
 The success of this implementation is based on the structure, maturity and useability of the organisation's Asset Management System (AMS).
-ISO55001:2014 specifies the requirements for an AMS, including artefacts such as the Strategic Asset Management Plan (SAMP) and Asset Management Plans (AMPs).
-These artefacts are based on, and contain, technical and non-technical information from a variety of sources that are inevitably linked in a complex manner.
-This complexity of connected information presents a significant challenge for organisations attempting to develop and manage an AMS along with associated artefacts to meet the requirements of ISO55001:2014 and move beyond them towards AM best practice.
+ISO55001:2014 specifies the requirements for an AMS, including artefacts such as the Strategic Asset Management Plan and Asset Management Plans.
+These artefacts are based on, and contain, technical and non-technical information that are inevitably linked in a complex manner.
+The complexity of connected information presents a significant challenge for organisations attempting to develop and manage an AMS and associated artefacts to meet the requirements of ISO55001:2014 and move beyond them towards AM best practice.